A definite niche genre, Korean revenge films take bloodiness and violence to new heights— the perfect thing to scare yourself with on Halloween!

 If you need some movies with which to scare yourself and your friends this Halloween, then look no further!
 Here are 7 Of The Greatest And Goriest Korean Revenge Films To Watch This Halloween.

 1) “Hwayi: Monster Boy“

 Starting with a personal favorite, this 2013 movie is brilliantly acted and directed.
 It is typical of great Korean revenge films: extremely fast-paced, brutal, and violent.
-The movie tells the story of a young boy (played to perfection by a young Yeo Jin Goo) who was kidnapped by a gang and trained to be an assassin from a very young age, coming to believe his kidnappers are his family, even referring to the leader (Kim Yoon Seok) as his father.
+The movie tells the story of a young boy (played to perfection by a young Yeo Jin Goo) who was kidnapped by a gang and trained to be an assassin from a very young age, coming to believe his kidnappers were his family and even referring to the leader (Kim Yoon Seok) as his father.
 After completing his first kill however, he finds out that the target they made him was in fact his birth father.
-In a blind rage against the gang who made him spill the blood of his father, he takes his ultimate revenge by using the killer skills they taught him to pick them off one by one.
+In a blind rage against the gang who made him spill the blood of his true father, he takes his ultimate revenge by using the killer skills they taught him to pick them off one by one.